raymondji/commitstack/README.md

 ## Why another stacking tool?

-There's a plethora of stacking tools that work great with Github (I thoroughly enjoyed using https://github.com/spacedentist/spr), but after I started working at a company that uses Gitlab, I was surprised to find almost no options.
+There's a plethora of stacking tools that work great with Github (I thoroughly enjoyed using https://github.com/spacedentist/spr), but after I started using Gitlab at work, I was surprised to find almost no tools that fit the bill.

 The only one I came across is the experimental `glab stack` CLI command, but it's missing a few features I personally want and has the opposite problem: it's Gitlab only.
 I ideally wanted a single tool once that could work with both.